Godley/lanyon/_posts/2017-11-17-piwars-a-mentors-prologue.md

 1. Which challenge from piwars did you really like?
 ```

-The list you need to ask your little people probably varies on setting, and there may be more interactive ways for you to figure out what your starting level is and what to focus on.
+The list you need to ask your little people probably varies on setting, and there may be more interactive ways for you to figure out what your starting level is.
+Regardless it's important to start here so you know what to focus on and what interests your mentees.

 ## Start early, and check in regularly
 We started talking about this in March, and then maybe skyped around April.